unnamed-ii/react-cheese-shop/README.md

 - Add setting active block (Home page, recommendations block)
 - Render all data not from constants but from server
 - Add rendering image of products from server

+- Custom radio button (Checkout page) +
-- Fill the 'products' fields with different data on firestore
+- Fill the 'products' fields with different data on firestore +
 - Fix drop down list (Header) +
 - Moving to individual article (Article cards) +
 - Moving to individual recipe (Recipes page, recipe cards) +
 - Moving to product page by clicking on product card (Product components) +